All Episodes

 And I'm watching some of this this morning, and it's just very frustrating.

-I would say that Trump is, if he's guilty of anything here, it's not he's being inarticulate and just wrong on what the argument should be.
+I would say that Trump is, if he's guilty of anything here, it's not, he's being inarticulate and just wrong on what the argument should be.

 Number one, the judge is a member of this group called La Rasa.

-Now that's not the same as the National Council of La Rasa, which I'm sure some of you are are familiar with, and the National Council of La Rosa has some pretty controversial points of view.
+Now, that's not the same as the National Council of La Rossa, which I'm sure some of you are familiar with.

 All right, maybe there's no affiliation.

-That's the judges group that he's a part of.
+That's the judges' group that he's a part of.

-And with the help of volunteers like yourself, Border Angels leaves dozens of gallons of jugs of water in the desert along high traffic migrant paths.
+And with the help of volunteers like yourself, Border Angels leaves dozens of gallons of jugs of water in the desert along high-traffic migrant paths.

-Well it's not migrants, it's illegal immigration.
+It's not migrants, it's illegal immigration.

 That's a problem.